 - 5.1 Detailed consultation and engagement has been carried out on the development of Strategy's goals and objectives.
 This is detailed within 3.12 3.17.
-A detailed engagement report is to be written and can be circulated as a briefing note if so desired. - 5.2 At its February meeting, the Health and Wellbeing Overview and Scrutiny Committee endorsed the draft Strategy and Outcomes Framework and recommended its approval by Cabinet and Council.
+A detailed engagement report is to be written and can be circulated to Councillors as requested. - 5.2 The Strategy and Outcomes Framework were endorsed by the Health and Wellbeing Overview and Scrutiny Committee at its meeting of the 9th February 2016.
+Cabinet were asked to endorse the Strategy at its meeting of the 9th March 2016.
+Both recommended the approval of the Strategy and Outcomes Framework.